At Ashlawn School we seek to establish through evidence the most effective methods to teach and to learn.

 Key Stage 5 (Years 12, 13 & 14)

-All Year 12 and 13 students without a GCSE at C for Maths and English are compelled to attend lessons for GCSE Maths and English until a C grade is achieved.
+All Year 12 and 13 students without a GCSE Level 4 for maths and English are compelled to attend lessons for GCSE maths and English until a level 4 is achieved.

 Specialist support within the curriculum